valentinkm/RedTeamCFA/Procedure for Adversarial Collaboration of Simulation studies.md

 ## Documentation

-The report of the *Joint Study* (Section 2) will be presented in the main paper in a concise way focussing on the most crucial decisions.
+The report of the *Joint Study* will be presented in the main paper in a concise way focussing on the most crucial decisions.

 In addition, a separate decision log will serve as a detailed and complete documentation of all decisions made.
 Here, we summarize the AC-techniques used, as well as their consequence for the decision-making process.

-In our mind, decision making can be based on 3 distinct grounds:
+In our mind, decision making can be based on 4 distinct grounds:

 - Evidence
 - Pragmatic reasons
 - Arbitrary reasons
+- Other reasons (e.g. personal values, political issues)

 In some cases, more than one of these are present.
 In such cases, we want to rank their relevance to a decision, if possible.